marcespie/build-control/README.md

 But when you step away/go home in the evenings, you may wish to use the full power of your work station to keep building.

-Programs like make or ninja have (mostly) fast turn-arounds: a compile jobs rarely takes more than a few minutes (helloooo C++) and so the load-average difference should happen really fast.
+Programs like make or ninja have (mostly) fast turn-arounds: a compile job rarely takes more than a few minutes (helloooo C++) and so the load-average difference should happen really fast.